Synamedia Holdings Limited and its affiliates (“Synamedia”) is committed to protecting and respecting your privacy.

 - If you exchange emails, telephone conversations or other electronic communications with our employees and other staff members, our information technology systems will record details of those conversations, sometimes including their content.

-- We may also use certain third party services such as those provided by Leadfeeder (https://www.leadfeeder.com/leadfeeder-and-gdpr/#usage) and Google (-see here for how your data will be used www.google.com/policies/privacy/partners/)
+- We may also use certain third party services such as those provided by Hotjar (https://help.hotjar.com/hc/en-us/articles/360039027113-Processing-Personal-Data-in-Hotjar) and Google (see here for how your data will be used www.google.com/policies/privacy/partners/)

 - Other information: We may also collect some information from other sources.
 For example: